-Brands such as Sony, Energyzer, Motorola, Xiaomi, Huawei or ZTE want to give a new twist to the market for mobile devices with 5G technology, so a new era will begin this summer in the two mobile operating systems, where there will be plenty of those that fold, enabling new Screen formats with an interface that improves the user’s experience and opens a new universe of options with powerful 5G technology.
+The 5G roll-out in Europe isn’t in a rush, but nothing is going to stop it.
+Brands such as Sony, Energyzer, Motorola, Xiaomi, Huawei or ZTE want to add a new twist to the market for mobile devices with 5G technology.
+So, this summer a new era will begin for users of the two major mobile operating systems, IOS and Android.
+Folding mobiles will enable new Screen formats with an interface that improves the user’s experience, opening a new universe of options with powerful 5G technology.

-At that frequency of 23.8 GHz, the water vapor emits a slight radio signal, which is used by satellites to detect the movements of water in the atmosphere and thus know the humidity levels.
+At the frequency of 23.8 GHz, water vapor emits a slight radio signal, which is used by satellites to detect the movements of water in the atmosphere and thus know the humidity levels.
 A variable widely used for weather forecasting, since it helps predict the formation of clouds and rain.
-Although its short range doesn’t worry the professionals of meteorology, it’s certain that its predictions depend on the measurement of the waves: the rain is measured between 36 and 37 GHz, the temperature between 50.2 and 50.4 GHz and the clouds between 80 and 90 GHz.

 Autonomous vehicles: reaching the mountain without effort